-The mirror_local_mode and mode kwargs are passed directly to an internal put call; please see its documentation for details on these two options.
+The mirror_local_mode, mode, and temp_dir kwargs are passed directly to an internal put call; please see its documentation for details on these two options.

 The pty kwarg will be passed verbatim to any internal run/sudo calls, such as those used for testing directoryness, making backups, etc.